Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-oEz7zm8gldk.md

 ### Transcript

-> can we get ms payne install the, hub i wonder if there's any copyright issues with that probably not right like we said a screenshot of like a ms paint picture that you know that maybe i drew or something
+> can we get ms payne install the, hub I wonder if there's any copyright issues with that probably not right like we said a screenshot of like a ms paint picture that you know that maybe I drew or something